djcooke/compendium/pomanders.md

     tips:
       - 'Ideal to combine with affluence to make it easier to collect all of the chests'
-      - 'Not ideal to combine with alteration, as it will half the number of enemies that are affected'
+      - 'Not ideal to combine with alteration, as it will halve the number of enemies that are affected'
   - name: Alteration
     image: alteration.png